MooersLab/MooersLab/README.md

 Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before I am sold.
 You have to pay a subscription fee to access all its features.
 Its features may appeal to people with numerous electronic devices that must be synched with their primary computer.

+Macs with a newer Silicon chip have a local LLM that runs the conversion of your voice into words.
+There are two programs, **Dication** and **Voice Control**.
+The latter program is more interesting because you can add custom voice snippets.
+On my old Intel-based MacBook Pro, **Voice Control** did not do accurate dictations.
+It was also slower because it utilizes a remote LLM.
+However, with a new M4 chip-based MacBook Pro, voice control does A very accurate dictation job.
+Compared to Voice In Plus, its lag time seems to be a bit longer.
+Voice control Will operate anywhere where you can put a cursor.
+I did have it working for a while inside of Emacs, but then some package I introduced seems to have started interfering with it.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.